ihsanberahim/CursorDocs/laravel/docs.md

     ->create();
 ```

 Of course, you may perform state manipulations on the related models.
-In addition, you may pass a closure based state transformation if your state change requires access to the parent model:
+In addition, you may pass a closure-based state transformation if your state change requires access to the parent model:

 ```php
 $user = User::factory()